pkdawson/imgui-godot/README.md

 5. Enable the plugin in `Project > Project Settings > Plugins`.

-6. Add an `ImGuiNode` to your scene.

-7. Write code!
+6. Write code!

 ## Usage

-1. Drop an `ImGuiNode` wherever you want in your scene (usually near the end, so it's rendered on top).

-2. From a script on any other node (or multiple nodes!), connect the `imgui_layout` signal.
+1. In any Node, connect to the `imgui_layout` signal in `_Ready` or `_EnterTree`:
+    ```
+    ImGuiLayer.Instance.imgui_layout += _imgui_layout;
+    ```

-3. In the method which handles this signal, use `ImGuiNET` to create your GUI.
+2. In the method which handles this signal, use `ImGuiNET` to create your GUI.

+The layout signal is emitted at the end of the processing step.

+If you want to customize fonts or other settings, open the scene `res://addons/imgui-godot/ImGuiLayer.tscn`

-Use the `Font` and `FontSize` properties to add a custom font. `ImGuiNode` respects the `Visible` property, so that's the best way to hide the GUI as needed.
+Use the `Font` and `FontSize` properties to add a custom font.
+Use the `Visible` property to show/hide the GUI as needed.
+Change the `Layer` if you need to render anything on top of the GUI.

 For custom textures, use the static methods `BindTexture` and `UnbindTexture` in `ImGuiGD`.